isomerpages/pa-cdcvouchers-v2/_residents/Get Started.md

 Only one household member with a Singpass account needs to claim the vouchers on behalf of the entire household.
-Visit https://go.gov.sg/cdcv, select CDC Vouchers Scheme 2022, and login with Singpass to claim the vouchers.
+Visit <a href="https://go.gov.sg/cdcv" target="redeemsg"><strong>go.gov.sg/cdcv</strong></a>, select CDC Vouchers Scheme 2022, and login with Singpass to claim the vouchers.

-Households can still use https://go.gov.sg/cdcv to claim their 2021 CDC Vouchers if they have not done so.
+Households can still use <a href="https://go.gov.sg/cdcv" target="redeemsg"><strong>go.gov.sg/cdcv</strong></a> to claim their 2021 CDC Vouchers if they have not done so.